When you invest your money into a business, you want this to take place as efficiently as possible.

 Consider inheritance tax (IHT) planning prior to the sale of a business – as this point is an excellent opportunity to transfer assets within your family tax efficiently and ensure family members are provided for.

 If you run your own business, you should be aware there are a range of business structures possible in the UK with very different tax attributes for the owners.
 Getting the right structure for you and your business can help save considerable amounts over the long term.

 For example privately owned companies must consider both tax paid at company level and tax paid by the shareholder.
-For a property rental business run in a company, where profits are reinvested, the effective tax rate on profits is about 23%.
-But if profits are withdrawn, the effective tax rate is nearer 50%.
-In comparison, if the rental business was run in a partnership, the effective tax rate on ongoing profits would be nearer 50%, irrespective of whether profits are reinvested.
+For a property rental business run in a company, where profits are reinvested, the effective tax rate on profits is 23% (21% from April 2014).
+But if profits are withdrawn, the effective tax rate is up to 47% (45% from April 2014).
+In comparison, if the rental business was run in a partnership, the effective tax rate on ongoing profits would be up to 45%, irrespective of whether profits are reinvested.